nesi/python-package-training/_lessons/python-package/01-environment.md

 A virtual environment is a minimalistic environment that contains just the dependencies your project needs.
 This minimises the risk of package conflict and ensures that your project will behave in reproducible way.

-We'll create a virtual environment called `venv` that will contain these packages
+We'll create a virtual environment inside `my_little_package` directory called `venv` that will contain these packages
 ```
 python3 -m venv venv
 ```